Azure/batch-shipyard/docs/74-batch-shipyard-azure-keyvault.md

 ![74-aad-step2-0.png](https://azurebatchshipyard.blob.core.windows.net/github/74-aad-step2-0.png)

-Ensure that the Application Type is set as `Native`.
+Ensure that the Application Type is set as `Web app / API`.
 The `Redirect URI` does not have to exist, you can fill in anything you'd like here.
-Once completed, hit the Create button at the bottom.
+Once completed, hit the `Create` button at the bottom.

 #### Step 3: Retrieve the Application ID
-Retrieve the `Application ID` for the application you just registered by refreshing the App registrations blade.
+Retrieve the `Application ID` for the application you just registered by refreshing the `App registrations` blade.
 You will see the `Application ID` on the top right of the blade.

 ![74-aad-step3-0.png](https://azurebatchshipyard.blob.core.windows.net/github/74-aad-step3-0.png)